-The scoreboards must show:

-The name of the athletes.
+The scoreboards must show: The name of the athletes.
 Which athlete is wearing the white judogi and which is wearing the blue judogi.
 The three-letter country code.
 The country flag.
 Weight category.
 The time.
 Scores and penalties.

-Event phase (including golden score)

-- G1.3 Standard Forms for IJF Events (see the actual SOR for the forms) - G1.3.1 Delegation Control List - G1.3.2 Weigh-in List - G1.3.3 Contest Order - G1.3.4 Referees' List - G1.3.5 Contest Sheet - G1.3.6 Direct Knockout - G1.3.7 Quarter-Final Repechage - G1.3.8 Quarter-Final Repechage up to 64 Athletes or Teams - G1.3.9 Quarter-Final Repechage up to 32 Athletes or Teams - G1.3.10 Quarter-Final Repechage up to 16 Athletes or Teams - G1.3.11 Quarter-Final Repechage up to 8 Athletes or Teams - G1.3.12 Double Repechage up to 64 Athletes or Teams - G1.3.13 Double Repechage up to 32 Athletes or Teams - G1.3.14 Double Repechage up to 16 Athletes or Teams
+The scoreboards must show: The name of the athletes.
+Which athlete is wearing the white judogi and which is wearing the blue judogi.
+The three-letter country code.
+The country flag.
+Weight category.
+The time.
+Scores and penalties.
+Event phase (including golden score) Event phase (including golden score) G1.3 Standard Forms for IJF Events (see the actual SOR for the forms) G1.3.1 Delegation Control List G1.3.2 Weigh-in List G1.3.3 Contest Order G1.3.4 Referees' List G1.3.5 Contest Sheet G1.3.6 Direct Knockout G1.3.7 Quarter-Final Repechage G1.3.8 Quarter-Final Repechage up to 64 Athletes or Teams G1.3 Standard Forms for IJF Events(see the actual SOR for the forms) G1.3.1 Delegation Control List G1.3.2 Weigh-in List G1.3.2 Weigh-in List G1.3.3 Contest Order G1.3.4 Referees' List G1.3.5 Contest Sheet G1.3.6 Direct Knockout G1.3.7 Quarter-Final Repechage G1.3.8 Quarter-Final Repechage up to 64 Athletes or Teams G1.3.9 Quarter-Final Repechage up to 32 Athletes or Teams G1.3.10 Quarter-Final Repechage up to 16 Athletes or Teams G1.3.9 Quarter-Final Repechage up to 32 Athletes or Teams G1.3.10 Quarter-Final Repechage up to 16 Athletes or Teams G1.3.11 Quarter-Final Repechage up to 8 Athletes or Teams G1.3.11 Quarter-Final Repechage up to 8 Athletes or Teams

-Games Individuals Elimination round of 32 Elimination round of 16 Repechage first round of 16 Repechage second round of 16 Quarterfinals Repechage first round of 8 Repechage second round of 8 Semifinals Repechage round of 4 Final block Contests for bronze medal Final - gold medal
+Final - gold medal Youth Olympics Games Individuals Full repechage Preliminaries Elimination round of 32 Elimination round of 16 Repechage first round of 16 Quarterfinals Repechage first round of 8 Repechage second round of 8 Semifinals Repechage round of 4 Final block Contests for bronze medal Final - gold medal